shonan-releng-mobile/shonan-releng-mobile/1stbreakout/human-aspects/README.md

 Other questions:

 - Why mobile apps do not use issue tracking systems?
+Why do App stores do not provide ITSs for users?

 - Do developers care about bugs?